(All fields required)

 Smith GA, Bowman MJ, Luria JW, Shields B. Babywalker-related injuries continue despite warning labels and public education.
 Pediatrics.
 1997 Aug;100(2):e1.

-E. Melinda Mahabee-Gittens, MD, MS
+E. Melinda Mahabee-Gittens, MD, MS, CTTS

-Dr. Melinda Mahabee-Gittens is a professor at the University of Cincinnati and attending emergency medicine physician in the emergency department at Cincinnati Children’s Hospital Medical Center.
+Dr. Melinda Mahabee-Gittens is a professor at the University of Cincinnati and attending emergency medicine physician in the Emergency Department at Cincinnati Children’s Hospital Medical Center.
 Her areas of expertise include research on tobacco prevention and education in medical settings.

 She has extensive research experience in survey design and tobacco intervention development, and primary quantitative data collection and analysis.
 She has provided parents and adolescents with tobacco prevention, tobacco cessation and secondhand smoke reduction counseling both in the research and clinical setting.
 She has been successfully funded for her research by the NIH/National Cancer Institute (K23CA117864 and K22CA163747), Agency for Healthcare Research and Quality (R03HS11038), the American Lung Association (CG-004-N), and the Charlotte R. Schmidlapp Woman Scholars Award.